 With the creation of the Office of Experiential Education, the first of its kind at a Canadian law school, Osgoode has institutionalized its position as a leader in experiential education.
 Osgoode is committed to providing students with a solid foundation of professional skills required to practise law and a keen appreciation of how the theory of law applies in practice.
 Students can complete a variety of experiential opportunities while at Osgoode.
 At a minimum, all students will complete one experiential course for academic credit and a law-related public interest placement.
 Beyond these requirements, students may explore many more of the diverse experiential education programs available.
 The Criminal Law Intensive and the Intensive Program in Poverty Law at Parkdale Community Legal Services began more than 40 years ago.
 They were the first programs in North America to provide intensive full-term, 15-credit clinical experiences in real workplaces.
 Building on the success of these two programs, Osgoode has created a wide array of clinical programs that offer students the opportunity to experience first-hand the practice of law in many different areas.
 These programs, as well as lawyering and mooting competitions, allow students to acquire a diverse set of skills including counselling, negotiation, mediation, advocacy and legal writing.
 For a full list of our clinical and intensive programs visit this link: http://www.osgoode.yorku.ca/programs/jd-program/clinics-intensives/.

 Students may also put their legal knowledge into practice while participating in one of a number of summer internships funded at $10,000 per student.
-At present, Osgoode offers the following public interest internships: the Betcherman Feminist Legal Internship, the Debwewin First Nation Jury Review Internships, the Ian Scott Public Interest Internship, the John Plater and the Kreppner Internships in health law, the Michael Mandel Peace Internship, the Victor Internship in Environmental Law, and the Eric and Edna Lisus Social Justice Internship.
+At present, Osgoode offers the following public interest internships: the Betcherman Feminist Legal Internship, the Debwewin First Nation Jury Review Internships, the Ian Scott Public Interest Internship, the John Plater and the Kreppner Internships in health law, the Michael Mandel Peace Internship, the Victor Internships in Environmental Law, and the Eric and Edna Lisus Social Justice Internship.
 The following Hennick Business Law Internships are also currently available: the CAMH Corporate Internship, the Firstservice Residential Internship, the Investment Industry REgulatory Organization of Canada Internship, the Mount Sinai Hospital Internship and the Ontario Securities Commission Internship.